Voices for Nolan

 • Help your child make the right decisions as they become independent

-• Learn how to recognize changes in their child that could be signs of bullying, hazing, or succumbing to harmful peer pressure
+• Learn how to recognize changes in your child that could be signs of bullying, hazing, or succumbing to harmful peer pressure

-• Prompt conversations with their child about the dangers they may be facing from peer pressure
+• Have conversations with your child about the dangers they may be facing from peer pressure

 Making a Family Connection.